-Filming the Met Ball: How Andrew Rossi Captured Candid Celeb Moments From Inside the Event
+Filming the Met Gala: How 'First Monday in May' Doc Captured Candid Celeb Moments (Exclusive)

 By Stacy Lambe

 As director, Rossi went behind the scenes at every stage of the event, including inside the notoriously tight-lipped Met Ball, collecting over 400 hours of footage over the course of eight months.
-“The main concern while filming inside the Gala was not to disturb the experience that the guests had at the party,” Rossi says.
+“The main concern while filming inside the Gala was not to disturb the experience that the guests had at the party,” he said.

 A particular favorite for Rossi came on the red carpet when Rihanna ascended the stairs in a handmade, yellow, fur-trimmed cape designed by Guo Pei.
 The train itself, a showstopper, covered the stairs as she stood near the top like “the queen of the night.”